Disclosure: This content may contain affiliate links. Read my disclosure policy.

 Having to constantly swat mosquitos and flies can really ding your day.
 Ticks and Lyme disease, especially in the northeast, only add another layer of worry.

-I’m glad to say that after three years of constant hiking in the Catskills and Adirondacks, I’ve never had a single tick bite.
-I put that down to my consistent application of the following three products.
+I’m glad to say that, after years of constant hiking in the Catskills and Adirondacks, I’ve never had a single tick bite.

 First Line of Defense: Permethrin

 I think of permethrin as my base layer for preventing tick borne diseases.
-It works great on fabric.
-For your skin, you need a different tool…
+It works great on all my hiking fabrics.

-The Best Bug Sprays
+The Best Bug Sprays for Hiking

-I use two products on all my bug-season hikes: a spray (Repel) and a balm (Murphy’s).
+I use two products on all my bug-season hikes:

 At the trailhead, before I begin my hike, I spray myself head-to-toe with Repel.
 However, to save a little weight and space, I leave that bottle behind.

-On the trail, if I need to reapply, I carry the much smaller and lighter tub of Murphy’s balm (which, honestly, also smells nicer).
+On the trail, if I need to reapply, I carry the much smaller and lighter tub of Murphy’s balm (which, honestly, smells nicer).
 This tub is so small, it fits in one of my backpack’s side pouches, so it’s easy to pull out if I need it.

 Both these products are all natural and DEET-free.
+I know many hikers prefer DEET products.
+Here’s why I prefer Repel type products…

 Any exposed skin, including the font and back of your arms and legs, and your neck (front and back).